 - Stony Brook University’s School of Atmospheric and Marine Sciences, where I got an MS researching fractal methods for topological investigation;

-- Environmental Defense Fund, where I launched the first generation of online nonprofit advocacy and fundraising tools, as well as founding their website;
+- Environmental Defense Fund, where I managed the servers, desktops and laptops, and coded and launched the first generation of online nonprofit advocacy and fundraising tools, as well as founding their website;

 - Brooklyn Museum, where I founded the IT department and we launched influential open-source tools for building and managing educational technology;

 - The Metropolitan Museum of Art, where we got the entire collection online, often with big hi-res imagery; rebuilt the website; founded a huge and successful social media operation; and raised millions of dollars online;

 - Briefly, The New York Public Library, where we made online advocacy lots more successful, strategized and implemented Single Sign-on (connecting the book catalog to event registrations, for example), reinvigorated the website group, and refocused some operations on web visitors;